serverless-projects/cognito-token/README.md

 You should get three tokens: id token, access token and refresh token

-ID token is the most useful token you need.

 I also added codes to show how to get these three token's methods and how to show the user's attributes, for example, his/her emailbox.